Vecchia approximated Bayesian heteroskedastic Gaussian processes: Implementation and benchmarking

-The second ``PI coverage'' panel, and the additional two competitors with -$\bar{\lambda}$ suffixes, require additional explanation.
-CI coverage can't be evaulated here because we don't know what the true means are.
+{In the second ``PI coverage'' panel, the suffix requires additional explanation}.
+CI coverage can't be evaluated here because we don't know what the true means are.
 However, the full set of held-out replicates can be used to assess the quality of PIs.
-We simply tabulate the proportion which lie inside the interval and compare that to the nominal rate (90\%).
-Notice that all but one (SK-vec-$\bar{\lambda}$) is in the ballpark of 90\%, but the {\tt bhetGP} intervals are much narrower (see ``PI width'' panel).
-Competitors with a ``-$\bar{\lambda}$'' suffix use $\Lambda(\mathcal{X}) = \exp\{\mu_n^{\ell}(\mathcal{X})\}$ rather than $\exp\{\mu_n^{\ell}(\mathcal{X}) + \Phi^{-1}_{0.95} \sigma_n^{\ell}(\mathcal{X)})\}$.
-Observe that the former undercuts uncertainty.
-If one is going to bypass full $\lambda(\mathcal{X})$ sampling \eqref{eq:lamvecpred}, then a conservative upper-bound is important.
-The SK-like method has particularly poor coverage without that upper-quantile.
+We simply tabulate the proportion which lie inside the interval and compare that to the nominal rate (90\%). {For this example, we use $\Lambda(\mathcal{X}) = \exp\{\mu_n^{\ell}(\mathcal{X}) + \Phi^{-1}_{0.95} \sigma_n^{\ell}(\mathcal{X})\}$, i.e., the upper quantile for noise levels, to obtain bounds.
+Appendix \ref{app: glm} provides evidence that using mean noise levels undercuts uncertainty.
+Observe that, with a conservative noise level, {\tt bhetGP} provides a much higher coverage rate whereas SV-SK falls short despite having wider interval widths on average across the runs. }